top of page

 Financial Literacy

-Our interactive weekly seminars called LIFE (Live Independently Financially Empowered) address many aspects of finances- from understanding economic abuse, safety planning and budgeting to organizing your finances, credit issues and long term financial planning for retirement.
+Our interactive weekly seminars called LIFE (Live Independently Financially Empowered) address many aspects of finances including understanding economic abuse, safety planning, budgeting, organizing, credit issues and long-term financial planning for retirement.

 Job Readiness

 Employment is key to establishing a solid financial plan.
-We connect participants with professionals to increase their employability skills- from resume writing and mock interviews to computer classes and accessing additional community resources.
+We connect participants with professionals to increase their employability skills including resume writing, mock interviews, computer classes and access to additional community resources.
 We continue to expand our connections with community professionals who bring unique opportunities for learning and growth to our survivors.

 Mentoring

-Our mentors are successful, independent professionals who have come forward to share their strengths, wisdom and leadership with program participants working to rebuild a safe and healthy support network within our community.
+Our mentors are successful, independent professionals who have come forward to share their strengths, wisdom and leadership with program participants working to rebuild a safe and healthy support network.

 Housing

-Peaceful Paths Coordinated Entry Program uses a Housing First model to assist with obtaining permanent, affordable housing as quickly as possible.
-We work with individuals and families experiencing homelessness due to domestic/intimate partner violence to provide the supportive services and connections to the community needed to keep housing and avoid returning to homelessness.
-We provide assistance that promotes safety, respectful landlord/tenant interaction, independence, and long term housing stability.
+Peaceful Paths Coordinated Entry Program uses a Housing First model to assist with obtaining permanent, affordable housing.
+We work with individuals and families experiencing homelessness due to domestic violence.
+We provide the supportive services and community connections needed to retain housing and avoid returning to homelessness.
+We provide assistance that promotes safety, respectful landlord and tenant interaction, independence, and long-term housing stability.